lenablechmann/online-calculator/prototypes/README.md

     1. a function "ignoreMultiple", that takes user string and puts out a modified string (several 0000 get ignored)
     2. an html file, where user can enter a string of numbers via buttons and your program displays it
     5. add Reverse Polish Notation style + Shunting Yard Algorithm
-    6. edge case for when there aren't enough operands/operators
+    6. edge case for when there aren't enough operands/operators (shouldnt be a problem with rpn)
-    7.  a way to deal with very long numbers(integers)
+    7.  a way to deal with very long numbers(integers) - round? scientific notation?